Mitra98t/Flavor/flavor_book/src/implementation/parser.md

 The functions will return a `Result` type; if an error is present, the `?` symbol allows to escalate it to the caller.

-> For those of you that are reimplementing NovaScript in other languages, this
+> For those of you that are reimplementing Flavor in other languages, this
 > escalation system can be achieved by using `throw` and `try-catch` in Java for
 > example.
 > Custom made solutions are also possible if not encouraged.